mattiaseggen/P2P-app-with-STUN/STUN-server/README.md

 The STUN-server is a UDP server that uses a Worker class that creates worker threads which handles every package that is recieved.
 Everytime the ```recvfrom(...)``` function recieves a STUN message, the processing and response of the message is posted as a task for the worker threads to handle.

-The first, and most important, functionality that is implemented is **recieving STUN binding request and returning the port and IPv4 address in a STUN success response**.
-Other methods
+The most important functionality that is implemented is **recieving STUN binding request and returning the port and IPv4 address in a STUN success response**.

+We also have several methods in the ```STUNOperations.cpp``` which validates the STUN message:
+1.

 ## Future development